bohrm1/STM32-Audio-Digital-Signal-Processing-Project/README.md

 # STM32-Audio-Digital-Signal-Processing-Project
 Canonical digital notch filter using the STM32-F302R8 Nucleao board written in C.

+The STM32 code is in the CORE folder.
+A MATLAB script plotting the frequnecy response of the notch filter is in the STM32 Notch Freq Response Folder.

 The digital filter consists of a few code blocks: a structure to hold the filter coefficients and states, a function to implement a direct form II IIR filter, and an ISR to periodically sample using the ADC and write using the DAC.

 A timer is used to trigger the ISR periodically at a rate of 32 kHz.
 This is the rate the input signal is sampled at and the output signal is written to the DAC.